 Flea and Tick Powder for Dogs: A Natural Approach

 Finding evidence of fleas or ticks on your dog is always an unpleasant moment for a pet owner, and it's even worse for your dog!
-With autumn tick season just beginning, it's important to pay close attention to your dog.
+With flea and tick season just beginning, it's important to pay close attention to your dog.
 This will help you to keep contact between ticks, fleas and your pet at an absolute minimum.

 In recent years, many pet owners have developed concerns regarding the environmental and health impacts of using pharmaceutical flea and tick products.
 Many owners now prefer to use natural, chemical-free methods to repel or treat flea and tick infestations.

-Non-toxic flea powder for dogs
+Non-toxic flea & tick powder for dogs

 Holistic vet Dr Nick Thompson MRCVS has been successfully using natural parasite prevention methods for years, so we asked him for his top tips when it comes to naturally successful flea and tick control.
 He told us: